MicrosoftDocs/fabric-docs/docs/get-started/direct-lake-overview.md

 In the Lakehouse, click **New Power BI semantic model** to create a Power BI semantic model in Direct Lake mode.

-In the warehouse or SQL analytics endpoint, click on the **Reporting** ribbon then click **New Power BI semantic model** to create a Power BI semantic model in Direct Lake mode.
+In the warehouse or SQL analytics endpoint, select the **Reporting** ribbon then select **New Power BI semantic model** to create a Power BI semantic model in Direct Lake mode.

 You can then add relationships, measures, calculations groups, format strings, row-level security, etc., and rename tables and columns by [editing the semantic model in the browser](/power-bi/transform-model/service-edit-data-models).
 Edit the semantic model later using the context-menu from the workspace to **open data model**.